 Although the $300 credit limit is meant to help new cardholders, this short limit could hurt your credit score through your utilization.
 Prioritizing good credit habits will give you the ability to increase your limit and help salvage your score in the long-term.
 Also, the card’s 23.99% (variable) APR is high, so it’s in cardholders’ best interest to avoid carrying a balance month to month.

 Why this is the best Visa credit card for travel

 Cardholders can earn 2 miles per $1 on every purchase, every day.
-As a limited-time bonus, cardholders have the opportunity to earn 100,000 miles when spending $20,000 within 12 months of opening an account.
-This happens in two increments: 50,000 miles after spending $3,000 in your first 3 months plus earn an additional 50,000 miles once you hit the $20,000 threshold over the course of the year.
+Cardholders also have the opportunity to earn 60,000 miles when spending $3,000 within 3 months of opening an account.

 Miles can be redeemed flexibly; there are no blackout dates, no expiration dates and a slew of options to exchange for.
 Both hotel and airline purchases can be redeemed for a statement credit, and miles are transferable to over 10 travel partners.

 If you’re a homebody, this isn’t the card for you – the Venture Rewards card comes with a $95 annual fee, so you need to travel enough to overcome that hurdle.
 Plus, taking advantage of the full sign-up bonus might be too pricey for your liking.
 Finally, Capital One’s transfer partners don’t include any major U.S. airlines, and miles transfer at a less-than-ideal 2:1.5 rate.